tetris245/ULTRAbc/README.md

 * Added Keybindings option to the alphabetical Preferences menu
 * Added "Show friend request messages" to the alphabetical Chat Preferences menu
 * Improved the OutChat function +  the bg1 and bg2 commands
-* Improved the Chat Search bottom what concerns the display of tooltips from the 7th row of rooms
+* Improved the Chat Search bottom bar what concerns the display of tooltips from the 7th row of rooms
 * Updated the bg4, title1, title2 commands
 * Removed option in GUI-Chat Search related to the AutoJoin feature (as it is now in the Chat Search menu)
 * Removed option in GUI-Misc for alphabetical order of Titles (as the titles are now ordered by BC)